fmidev/ml-oceanids/README.md

 If you run fit-era5-oceanids.sh (Option 1), these steps are included already.
 If you choose to run them manually, follow instructions here.

-These scripts use config files `harbors_config.json` and `training_data_config.json` where latter defines the column headers for predictors used in training the model.
+These scripts use config files `harbors_config.json` (location name, latitude, longitude, start and end of timeseries), `predictand_mappings.json` (predictands, their corresponding predictors, quantile alphas), and `training_data_config.json` (the column headers for predictors used in fitting).
 Also, KFold run creates location-specific config files for best train/validation dataset split (by years) and Optuna run creates location-specific config files for hyperparameters.

 First, to perform the K-Fold cross-validation (split input dataset to optimal training and testing sets by years), run `xgb-fit-KFold-era5-oceanids.py`.
 Result is printed to terminal and best split is written to location specific config file.
 Example usage: `python xgb-fit-KFold-era5-oceanids.py Raahe WG_PT24H_MAX`.